 D. To understand the legal system:

-Law professionals often make educated guesses as to when to file a case, where to file and if the judge is likely to serve a verdict in their favour.
+Law professionals often make educated guesses as to when to file a case, where to file and if the judge is likely to serve a verdict in their favor.
 These educated guesses might be costly for the individual lawyer or the law firm in the long run.

 With data science and machine learning tools, lawyers can efficiently sort and extract subtle patterns and trends by processing thousands of cases in a matter of seconds.
 Using machine learning, they can extract insight that could directly impact how a judge rules on their case: what time of the week or which season impacts the judge’s decisions and even if they rule a harder sentence at a specific time during the day.